-It is important to notice that the theory of CP is developed under the only assumption of exchangeable data.
-Such very mild hypothesis, despite being one of the strengths of CP, is clearly not suitable for the time series context, in which one have to deal with temporal dependence between data.
-Adapting CP beyond exchangeable data has recently gathered attention in the statistical community. \citet{chernozhukov2018exact} rephrased the CP framework in the context of randomization inference, proving approximate validity of the resulting prediction sets under weak assumptions on the conformity scores and on the ergodicity of the time series.
-Later, \citet{diquigiovanni2021_FTS} adapted such methodology to allow for functional time series in a Split Conformal setting.
-We will extend such method to two-dimensional functional data.
-At the same time, we will propose different point predictors for 2D FTS, eventually comparing them in an order to assess how forecasting performances influence the amplitude of the resulting prediction band.
+Whereas CP theory has been originally developed under the assumption of exchangeability, \citealt{chernozhukov2018exact} reframed the CP framework in the context of randomization inference, proving approximate validity of the resulting prediction sets under weak assumptions on the conformity scores and on the ergodicity of the time series.
+Later, \citealt{diquigiovanni2021_FTS} adapted such methodology to allow for Functional Time Series in a Split Conformal setting.
+We extend such method to two-dimensional functional data.

+Since we want to quantify prediction uncertainty, we also need to provide a \textit{forecasting technique} for 2D Functional Time Series.
+We start by taking into account the literature on unidimensional FTS forecasting (\citealt{bosq}, \citealt{antoniadis}, \citealt{horvath2012inference}, \citealt{Aue}, \citealt{jiao}), extending the theory of Functional Autoregressive Processes (FAR) to the bivariate setting, proposing estimation techniques for the FAR(1), and comparing them in an order to assess how forecasting performances influence the amplitude of prediction bands.

-The rest of this paper is as follows: we start by introducing Conformal Prediction methodology for two-dimensional functional data in Section \ref{section:CP}, providing theoretical guarantees on the resulting prediction bands.
-In Section \ref{section:point_prediction}, we introduce different point-prediction algorithms for two-dimensional functional time series, proposing for the first time an extension of the Functional Autoregressive Model for two-dimensional functional data.
-Such forecasting algorithms are then adapted to the Conformal inference setting and consequently compared by means of the resulting prediction bands in a simulation study in Section \ref{section:4}.
-Finally, in Section \ref{section:BlackSea} we employ the developed techniques to obtain forecasts and prediction bands in a real scenario, predicting day by day the sea level over the Black Sea.
+The rest of this paper is as follows: we illustrate Conformal Prediction for two-dimensional functional data in Section \ref{section:CP}, providing theoretical guarantees of the resulting prediction bands.
+In Section \ref{section:point_prediction}, we introduce forecasting algorithms for two-dimensional Functional Time Series, proposing an extension of the FAR(1) for two-dimensional functional data.
+Such forecasting algorithms are then compared by means of the resulting prediction bands in a simulation study in Section \ref{section:4}.
+Finally, in Section \ref{section:BlackSea} we employ the developed techniques to obtain forecasts and prediction bands of real data, predicting day by day the Black Sea level.
 Section \ref{section:conclusions} concludes.